-The Foundation records unconditional promises to give using fair value adjusted for the current year end discount rates, ranging from 0% to 35%, based on the prevailing five-year Treasury constant maturities.
-The cumulative fair value adjustment to contributions revenue for temporarily and permanently restricted was \$483,438 and \$1,108,103 respectively.
-For the year ending June 30, 2016, the fair value adjustment to contributions revenue for temporarily and permanently restricted was \$42,183 and \$160,846, respectively.
+The Foundation records unconditional promises to give using fair value adjusted for the current year end discount rates, ranging from 0% to 46%, based on the prevailing five-year Treasury constant maturities.
+As of June 30, 2018, the cumulative fair value adjustment to contributions revenue for temporarily and permanently restricted was \$605,510 and \$1,298,495 respectively.
+As of June 30, 2017, the cumulative fair value adjustment to contributions revenue for temporarily and permanently restricted was \$483,438 and \$1,018,103, respectively.
 Multi-year contributions receivable are classified within Level 3 of the fair value hierarchy because determination of the present value of future cash flows is based on little or no market data and requires management to develop their own assumptions.
-In 2017 and 2016, there were no transfers of contributions receivable into or out of Level 3.
+In 2018 and 2017, there were no transfers of contributions receivable into or out of Level 3.